icrawearable/icrawearable.github.io/callforpapers.md

 permalink: /callforpapers/
 ---

-Driven by these observations and reflections, our workshop stands at the forefront of healthcare innovation.
-It will delve into several interconnected domains, each providing distinct perspectives and strategies to revolutionize the field of healthcare robotics.

 We aim to discuss questions including, but not limited to:

 - Paradigms: What new paradigms are being explored to develop innovative wearable solutions in healthcare robotics?